The 3D Euler equations with inflow, outflow and vorticity boundary conditions: The linearized problem

-\item Lagrangian solutions, defined in terms of the flow map, as in the classical case, but adapted to accommodate the inflow of vorticity from $\Gamma_+$.
-Because we must first introduce some concepts related to this inflow, we defer this to \cref{D:LagrangianSolution}. \end{enumerate}
+\item \textit{Lagrangian solutions}, are obtained by pushing forward the vorticity by the flow map, including the vorticity generated on the inflow boundary.
+Because we must first introduce some concepts related to this inflow, we defer to \cref{D:LagrangianSolution}. \end{enumerate}